Deploying an Angular Web Application in Azure App service from VSTS

 3. Create a build definition to build the Angular app

-Next, add a npm intall task to install packages for the Angular application.
+Next, add an npm install task to install packages for the Angular application.

 Add another npm task to build the application and create the